nasearle/FSND-P2_Tournament-Results/README.md

 ## Tournament Results
-A system for matching players in a Swiss Tournament and recording the results in a database.
+A system for matching players in a [Swiss Tournament](https://en.wikipedia.org/wiki/Swiss-system_tournament) and recording the results in a database.
 This app is written in Python and SQL and was created in a Vagrant virtual machine with VirtualBox.

 ### Included files:
-* fullstack-nanodegree-vm
-	* README.txt
-	* vagrant
-		* pg_config.sh and Vagrantfile - files necessary for Vagrant to work
+*  Vagrantfile and pg_config.sh- Vagrant configuration files
-		* .vagrant - more necessary Vagrant stuff
+* .vagrant - Vagrant vm files
-		* tournament - contains the relevant files of this project
 * tournament.sql - sets up the database and tables to store the results of the tournament
 * tournament.py - contains the functions to enter data into and retrieve data from the database
 * tournament_test.py - contains a series of test functions to check if tournament.py is working correctly

 ### Instructions:
 This app requires Vagrant (https://www.vagrantup.com/) and VirtualBox (https://www.virtualbox.org/wiki/Downloads) to run.

-Fork the fullstack-nanodegree-vm repository so that you have a version within your GitHub account.
-Clone your version of the fullstack-nanodegree-vm repository to your local machine.
+Clone the FSND-P2_Tournament-Results repository to your local machine.

-Navigate to the tournament folder in the repository, open a GitBash there and enter the command $ vagrant up.
+Open a GitBash in the repository and enter the command $ vagrant up.
 When vagrant has finished starting up, enter the command $ vagrant ssh.
-Enter
-$ cd /vagrant and then $ cd tournament.
+Enter $ cd /vagrant and then $ cd tournament.

 To create the database to store the players and results of our tournament, we need to use the psql command line interface.
 Enter